Kyle4cann/Splunk-Labs/README.md

   - Select  Current and Save
 - ### Under Input Settings
 - Click on Create a new index
-- Name it Splunkdemo and Save
+- Name it `Splunkdemo` and Save
-- Select Splunkdemo
+- Select `Splunkdemo`
 - Review and Submit
 ### Step 3.
 Searching
 - Click on Start Searching
-- In New Search type index="Splunkdemo" to load Static File
+- In New Search type `index="Splunkdemo"` to load `Static File`
-- Select All time set time to prefferred time frame and press enter to search
+- Select All time set time to preferred time frame and press Enter to search
--

 ![image](https://github.com/user-attachments/assets/342a4336-b04d-4992-814f-4a5019b0d176)
 Screenshot 1.